Famous Movie Scenes Without the Green Screen Magic main image

 Pulling off the superhero stunts that The Avengers are known for would be nearly impossible without the help of CGI and green screen.
 The perks of Hollywood magic, like green screen, is that it allows for digitally rendered characterizations for more exaggerated costuming and character personas.
 Like this CGI suit on the Hulk.

-Before green screen, this laughable suite looks like something your dentist makes you wear to correct a bad bite.
-This suite and helmet are lined with sensors that record facial nuances and small mannerisms of the body.
-After the scene, editors will than digitally render the Hulks green form using the recorded movements to provide lifelike features.
+Before the green screen, this laughable suit looks like something your dentist makes you wear to correct a bad bite.
+The suit and helmet are lined with sensors that record facial nuances and small body mannerisms.
+After the scene, editors will digitally render the Hulk's green form using the recorded movements to provide lifelike features.

 “The Avengers” - After